 Whether it’s enjoying syrup-drenched waffles while suffering from your first big hangover, spending an afternoon studying with boba tea in McNary Field, or sharing a thick-crusted pizza with your dormmates, here’s a beginner’s guide to dining at and around Oregon State University.

 Eating on campus

-JavaStop, a cozy cafe on the first floor, offers some of the best coffee on campus, plus knockout bagels and fresh baked goods from Corvallis’s New Morning Bakery.
-Filled with study tables and comfy couches, it doubles as an ideal all-day study spot.
-Off the Quad has solid burritos, savory bowls, and salads, but is unmissable for its flaky house-made biscuits served with sweet Willamette Valley Pie Co. jams — get there early on weekdays, because they tend to sell out fast.
+JavaStop, a cozy cafe on the first floor, offers some of the best coffee on campus, plus bagels and fresh baked goods from Corvallis’s New Morning Bakery.
+Filled with study tables, comfy couches, and a knockout view of the student union quad, it doubles as an ideal all-day study spot.
+Off the Quad has solid burritos, savory bowls, and comforting grilled cheese with tomato soup, but is unmissable for its flaky house-made biscuits — Off the Quad makes its own jam with Willamette Valley berries as an accompaniment.
+Get there early on weekdays, because they tend to sell out fast.

 Dining Dollar cafes

-There are five small on-campus markets at OSU: Every Bean’s a Good Bean, Cascadia Market, the Main Squeeze, Bites, and the Dam.
+There are five small on-campus markets at OSU: EBGBs (Every Bean’s a Good Bean) in West Dining Hall, Cascadia Market, the MainSqueeze, Bites, and The Dam.
 Cascadia Market is best for those wanting a wide selection of grocery items (or toiletries).
 It’s also the only market on campus that accepts SNAP benefits.